Understanding chainsaw chain types does not need to be complicated.

 As this illustration shows, a semi-chisel chain has a cutter with a rounded angle.
 The full-chisel chain has a square 90-degree angle.

-The different types of cutters (full chisel vs semi-chisel) are used depending on the different use cases and levels of user experience.
+Different types of cutters (full chisel vs. semi-chisel) are used depending on the different use cases and levels of user experience.

 1. Full Chisel Chain